Taking Your Real Estate Leads From Multifamily Marketing to Sales

 Now that you understand the importance of offers and forms, the next step is implementing this strategy.
 How do you accomplish this?
-It may seem like a straightforward process, but there are a lot of intricacies involved.
+It may seem like a straightforward process, but many intricacies are involved.

 Asking for the Wrong Information

-If you’re offering a prospect an awareness offer, then you’re not going to ask a bunch of detailed information about their background, job title, etc. That’s because the value of that information is held in higher regard to the prospect than the offer.
+If you’re offering a prospect an awareness offer, then you’re not going to ask for detailed information about their background, job title, etc. That’s because the value of that information is held in higher regard to the prospect than the offer.

-The lead’s lifecycle stage doesn’t match up with what you’re asking at the time.
-By the same token, you wouldn’t want to offer a demo of your resident management software to a property management company by only asking for name and email; otherwise, you might get a lot of parties not ready to buy, or not within the scope of what your product supports.
-These issues can cause loss of real estate leads, or even an inaccurate funnel.
+The lead’s lifecycle stage doesn’t match what you’re asking at the time.
+By the same token, you wouldn’t want to offer a demo of your resident management software to a property management company by only asking for name and email; otherwise, you might get a lot of parties not ready to buy or not within the scope of what your product supports.
+These issues can cause a loss of real estate leads or even an inaccurate funnel.

 Failing to Follow-Up

-Another issue companies face in lead qualification is failing to follow-up on their real estate leads.
-It’s great if you get a lead that downloads your offer, but you can’t be sure of their intent without further engaging the lead.
-This can be anything from sending a series of nurture emails, to following up with another offer, or even adding them to a curated newsletter.
-This nurturing not only lets you measure their continued engagement, but gives you more opportunity to further qualify the lead with other content.
+Another issue companies face in lead qualification is failing to follow up on their real estate leads.
+Getting a lead that downloads your offer is great, but you can’t be sure of their intent without further engaging the lead.
+This can be anything from sending a series of nurture emails to following up with another offer or adding them to a curated newsletter.
+This nurturing lets you measure their continued engagement and gives you more opportunities to further qualify the lead with other content.

-Per Marketing Sherpa, 79% of marketing leads never convert to sales, often due to a lack of lead nurturing; the real estate leads going to the sales team are not qualified yet.
+According to Invesp, 80% of new leads never convert into sales.
 With lead nurturing, however, companies can see up to 50% more sales-ready leads at a lower cost.
 Why?
-Because lead nurturing can be automated, it’s simple, and it helps to measure the readiness of a lead.
+Because lead nurturing can be automated, it’s simple, and it helps to measure a lead’s readiness.

 Understanding Intent vs. Interest